etiandre/gcuisim/README.md

-## Gamecube menu simulator
+# Gamecube BIOS UI simulator
+## Description

-This is a work-in-progress attempt to recreate the Gamecube IPL using Three.js.
+This is a work-in-progress attempt to recreate the Gamecube IPL UI using Three.js.

-## TODOs
+## TODO
  - Loading screen
  - Sound
  - Dynamic navigation